grrttedwards/eth-bot/README.md

 #### How use this
 Edit the settings file with your Pushbullet API token.
 You could even monitor BTC on GDAX with it, just go set the agent product to 'BTC-USD'.

+#### Todo:
+- I want to get more than one currency: cool yeah I'll do that
+- I want an alert when it changes more than [x]%: hmm sure
+- todo